 Return on Capital

-At this point I stoped testing it for the stock index futures as it does not appear to hold much value.
-Of course, I may be using it incorrectly or it may do well with other markets and trading styles.
-However for me, the sRSI as an entry or exit trigger does not look promosing.
+At this point, I stopped testing it for the stock index futures as it does not appear to hold much value.
+Of course, I may be misusing it, or it may do well with other markets and trading styles.
+However, for me, the sRSI as an entry or exit trigger does not look promising.

-Let's look at it on a few other markets.
+Let's look at a few other markets.
 Let try gold, oil, U.S. bonds, Soybeans, and the euro.
-In this test I will be simply going long with a buy signal and shorting on the sell signal.
+In this test, I'm going long with a buy signal and shorting on the sell signal.
 Thus, this is a stop-and-reverse type test.

 Below are the equity curve charts.

-The Sell RSI indcaotr does not seem to hold much promoise from the stock index futures.
-However, the @EC (Euro Futures) and @S (Soybeans) may hold some promoise and may be worth exploring further.
+The Sell RSI indicator does not seem to hold much promise from the stock index futures.
+However, the @EC (Euro Futures) and @S (Soybeans) may hold some promise and may be worth exploring further.
 Again, this is using the default value of 20 for the lookback on the sRSI indicator for this test.